microsoft-partner-solutions-ai/intro-ocp-internal/README.md

 * **Share Personal Public Repo:** \
-If you are an ad-hoc contributor to the project, but you would like to maintain the changes within your personal projects and contribute the changes, the best way to do it is:
+If you are an ad-hoc contributor to the project, but you would like to maintain the changes within your personal repos and contribute the changes, the best way to do it is:

   1. Fork from your personal repo into this project
   2. Periodically, update the "us-ocp-ai" repo to sync with your linked repo.

 * **US-OCP-AI Original Repo:** \
-If you plan to create content that originates from within this project, thus you can update the content semi-regularly or regularly, each US OCP AI internal team member is listed as project's Owners group.
+If you plan to create content that originates from within this organization, thus you can update the content semi-regularly or regularly, each US OCP AI internal team member is listed as project's Owners group.

 # Contribution Guidelines